Maihoernchen/school/5pk/ideen.md

 ### Political Ideology / personal ambitions

-* freedom for all men
 * values beliefs
 * fighter for america
 	* wants to fight not write
 	* head full of fantasies of dying like a martyr
+	* I am more than willing to die
 	* fight until the war was won
-* revolutionary manumission abolitionist
+* seen injustice in the world and Ive corrected it
+* "betrayed" the french
+	* we'll be with you when you do
+	* the president will bring the nation to a brink of meddling in the middle of a military mess
+	* we signed a treaty with a king whos head is now in a basket
+	* if we try to fight in every revolution in the world we never stop
+* desperate for a cmd
-* lets hatch a plot blacker
+	* sir entrust me with a command
+	* if you gave me a troop of man I could fly above my station after the war
 * wish there was a war, join the revolution
 * may not live, gladly join fight
 * rise above my station
 * dont shoot people my son
 	* your mother cant take, you dont want this mans blood, shoot your pistol in the sky
-* couldve done so much more - concerning slavery
+* couldve done so much more
 * trying to do the best for the republic
+* now for a strong central democracy
+* we need bold strokes, we need this plan
+* I have to get this plan through congress
 * never agreed with jefferson once
+* obsessed with your legacy
+	* I wanna built something thats gonna outlive me
+	* what if this bullet is my legacy
+	* this is the only way I can protect my legacy
 	* wrote notes at the beginning of a song someone will sing for me
 * america you sent for me, let me make a difference

 * would willingly risk my life though not my character to exalt my station
-* did help laurens in the creation of an all black battalion